Cryosurgery is a type of surgery that involves the use of extreme cold to destroy abnormal tissues, such as tumors.

 The risks associated with cryosurgery include:

-- damage to nearby healthy tissue
+- damage to nearby healthy tissue or vessels

 - sexual dysfunction

 - white skin at the site of the surgery

 Your preparation for cryosurgery depends on the type of cryosurgery being performed.
 Cryosurgery for skin cancer, which is the main reason cryosurgery is used, requires little preparation on your part.

 If your doctor is treating an internal organ with cryosurgery, you’ll probably be given the same instructions that you’d get before traditional surgery.
 You’ll be asked to fast for 12 hours beforehand and arrange for a ride home from the procedure.

 Before the procedure, tell your doctor if you have an allergy to anesthesia, as well as any and all medicine you’re taking, including over-the-counter medications and nutritional supplements.

 Your doctor will provide you with complete instructions for preparing for the surgery.
 It’s important that you follow them.